 Potato Head has 3 restaurants, 3 bars, and an infinity pool overlooking the Indian Ocean.
-Beach and pool seating is open to both guests and outside visitors, but many of the chairs were reserved by those staying at the resort.
+Beach and pool seating is open to both guests and outside visitors, but many of the chairs are reserved by those staying at the resort.

 Alila Moments Beach Bar

-Continuing our walk along the beach, we pass by crews setting up for the first Petitenget Arts & Spirit Festival at Petitenget Beach.
+Continuing along the beach, we pass by crews setting up for the first Petitenget Arts & Spirit Festival at Petitenget Beach.
 1,952 dancers will perform a Tari Tenun Dance at the festival.
 The number of dancers symbolizes the year the dance was created, 1952.
 Assuming the first year is a success, there are plans to have the festival become a permanent annual celebration.

 La Plancha Beach Bar & Restaurant

-Our next destination is on my list of must visit places while in Bali, La Plancha.
+Our next destination is on our list of must visit places while in Bali, La Plancha.
 Arriving before bean bags are set up, we enjoy drinks at the colorful sand bar.
 The restaurant brings Spanish decor and techniques of cooking on a hot, large metal plate from Spain to Indonesia.

 We continue our beach walk as the sun slowly begins to fade.
-Looking for a place to enjoy the sunset, we see 5 open bean bags at Wayan’s Bar on Legian Beach and order cold Bintangs.
+Looking for a place to enjoy the sunset, we see 5 open bean bags at Wayan’s Bar on Legian Beach, and order cold Bintangs.
 Wayan, the owner of the bar, is a great host posing for a photo and serving us complimentary homemade, garlic roasted peanuts as we watch the most beautiful sunset we’ve ever seen.

-As the light on the beach becomes almost nonexistant, we leave Legian Beach to walk along the well-lit road towards Beachwalk Shopping Center.
+As the light on the beach becomes almost nonexistent, we leave Legian Beach to walk along the well-lit road towards Beachwalk Shopping Center.
 Hearing soft, acoustic music and smelling barbecued meat, we follow an illuminated sidewalk to Legian Beach Hotel’s Ocean Terrace Restaurant for dinner.

 After dinner, we continue walking to the Beachwalk Shopping Center, a collection of upscale shopping.
 Looking for local, handmade souvenirs we venture outside of the shopping center to a nearby area of local artist shops.
-Later we return to Beachwalk and easily find a taxi for a return trip to our resort.
+Later, we return to Beachwalk and easily find a taxi for a return trip to our resort.